anthonynsimon/secrets-vault/README.md

 The vault is YAML encoded by default, and is encrypted using [AES-GCM-256 authenticated encryption](https://cryptography.io/en/latest/hazmat/primitives/aead/#cryptography.hazmat.primitives.ciphers.aead.AESGCM).

-Inspired by Rails credentials - it pairs nicely with [mrsk](https://mrsk.dev).
+Inspired by Rails credentials and pairs nicely with [kamal](https://kamal-deploy.org/).
 But it can be used as a standalone CLI tool or as a library.

 ## Quick start